ros2/ros2_documentation/source/Concepts.rst

 Concepts
 ========

-The following "Concepts" pages provide and overview for key aspects of ROS 2.
+The following "Concepts" pages provide an overview for key aspects of ROS 2.
 Concept overviews will help you understand the "big picture" idea of ROS 2 systems.

 .. toctree::